 Although there is plenty to see through the broad windows and the three dome cars with their panoramic views, visiting each car can occupy much of the excursion.
 Seating is unassigned, and passengers are invited to tour the entire train.
 (Since boarding numbers are issued in the order the reservation is made, it is suggested that reservations be made as early as possible.)
 The cars have been restored and refurbished to offer the same first-class experience and ambiance to today's passengers as to those they carried over fifty years ago.
 There is also a concession area aboard that offers refreshments for purchase.

 DINNER TRAIN: April through October on Saturdays at 5:00 PM, a dinner train is offered.
-A four-course candlelight meal is served, and guests are treated to traditional style dining that was the ultimate experience long ago when riding on the rails.
+A three-course candlelight meal is served, and guests are treated to traditional style dining that was the ultimate experience long ago when riding on the rails.
 (Seating is limited on the dinner train; reservations are required.)

 THE POLAR EXPRESS: With elaborate themed decorations in each railroad car, the train becomes "The Polar Express" with multiple after dark trips during November and December.
 Santa Claus visits on the train with all children and they receive the "First Gift of Christmas", a silver sleigh bell as we all travel and eat cookies and hot chocolate.
 (Reservation are required)